T0mstone/randomwords_v3/README.md

 # randomwords_v3
 generates words from patterns

-This is comblete but lacks some features
+This is complete but lacks some features

 # Planned features
 Help / Tutorial